Please ensure Javascript is enabled for purposes of website accessibility

 The Mitten by Jan Brett

-The Mitten is a story based on a folktale.
-This version by Jan Brett is a more modern version and brilliantly illustrated.
-On a cold winter day, a Ukrainian boy named Nicki loses a mitten that his grandmother had just knitted him.
+The Mitten is a story based on a Ukrainian folktale.
+This version is brilliantly illustrated by Jan Brett.
+On a cold winter day, a boy named Nicki loses a mitten that his grandmother had just knitted him.
 Your child will be drawn into the story as animals, one by one, amazingly slip inside the mitten to keep warm.
 Everyone is cozy and snug until the meadow mouse comes in.
-Be sure to check out the pictures on the sidebar of each page – they are telling a parallel story.
+Be sure to check out the pictures on the sidebar of each page – they are telling a story within the story.

 The Mitten by Alvin Tresselt